-Nowadays, with more than 90,300 square meters in its unique terminal and 729,600 square meters of the platform including the runway, the Lima airport is being prepared to face the new decade with new challenges.
+Nowadays, with more than 90,300 square meters in its unique terminal and 729,600 square meters of the platform including the runway, the Jorge Chavez airport is being prepared to face the new decade with new challenges.

-This was privatized during 2001 when the Peruvian government granted LAP (Lima Airports Partners, a German company that operates other airports around the world) the 30-year concession for the expansion, operation, improvement, and construction of the airport to different companies and investment funds.
-Therefore, with their continuous improvements, modernization, and expansions, they made the Lima airport one of the most modern of all South America.
+Also, the Jorge Chavez was awarded the “Best Airport in South America” by Skytrax Research (A research company specializing in airport traffic around the world based in London) and “Leading Airport in South America” by the World Travel Award organization.
 Besides, it is considered one of the best organized and easy to navigate.
-So you can somehow avoid international comparison.
-For example, the Lima airport recently obtained the categorization of 4E to receive large fuselage aircraft like Boeing’s 777, 747, and Airbus A340.
+Also, the landing track recently categorized 4E to receive large fuselage aircraft like Boeing’s 777, 747, and Airbus A340.
 Even the airport was equipped with a category III instrument landing system to receive flights when there is low or no visibility, making it one of the safest in the world.